From Protection to Deliberate Indifference to Deliberate Harm, Michigan’s Officials Stoop lower than ever.

 This is nothing new from our federal government these days, with President Trump and EPA head Scott Pruitt not only gifting permits, but outright attacking Clean Air Act rules that protect our health and seek to control greenhouse gases from fossil fuels, and repealing well-designed rules that protect the waters of the United States from pollution and loss.
 But are Michigan’s officials–its governor, director of the Department of Environmental Quality, its attorney general—doing something similar?

 Our officials in Michigan may not be as brash and openly hostile towards health, water, air, and the environment as our federal officials, but their record of indifference is just as bad if not worse, and the recent permit to Nestlé to divert 400 gallons a minute or 576,000 gallons a day from the headwaters of two pristine creeks is “People’s Exhibit One.”
-This is why a petition filed this week by Michigan Citizens for Water Conservation (MCWC) and the Grand Traverse Band of Ottawa and Chippewa Indians against the DEQ’s approval of the most recent Nestlé permit is both necessary and spot on.
+This is why it was imperative that Michigan Citizens for Water Conservation and the Grand Traverse Band of Ottawa and Chippewa Indians filed contested-case petitions against the DEQ’s approval of the most recent Nestlé permit.
+Their petitions are spot on.
+Our leaders have gone from indifference to deliberate damage.
 Unlike federal leaders, Michigan officials don’t come right out and admit they’re anti-water or environment.
 They do their damage by bending and twisting the law to justify a permit, and telling the public through well-crafted media releases that they have studied the matter more extensively than ever and followed the rule of law.
-If citizens and organizations like MCWC or the Grand Traverse Band and the Save Mackinac Alliance, who recently filed a petition against more band-aid supports of a failed Line 5 design in the Straits, didn’t take on our officials, we’d never know what really happened, and everyone would blithely slide into summer as if everything was pure as ever.
+If citizens and organizations like MCWC and the Grand Traverse Band (or Save Mackinac Alliance, who recently filed a petition against more band-aid supports of a failed Line 5 design in the Straits) didn’t take on our officials, we’d never know what really happened, and everyone would blithely slide into summer as if everything was pure as ever.
 Well, it’s not.